 Garden Lake Resort

 Garden Lake Resort offers excellent opportunities for the winter enthusiast: Enjoy skiing, snowshoeing, sledding, snowmobiling, ice fishing, and the ever-popular dog sledding.
 Go wolf howling and view the Northern lights from a frozen lake.
 Why not sit in a chair by the electric fireplace and enjoy a good book while looking over a frozen white wilderness lake for those who want to relax?

 Experience a family resort nestled in the calm bay of White Iron Lake.
 Choose from 11 deluxe, two- to four-bedroom, smoke-free lakeside or lake-view cabins under towering old-growth cedars and pines.
 The Retreats has everything for a memorable resort vacation in the North Woods.

 Lace up those skates!
 Lake County offers two outdoor ice skating rinks: The Two Harbors Outdoor Rink, located behind the Lake County Arena, and The Silver Bay public outdoor rink, located on the right side of the Rukavina arena.
 Visitors can park in the driveway and walk down the rink.
 Both rinks offer indoor dressing rooms.

 BWCA & State Parks

-Winter camping adventures can feel exhilarating for the brave souls who love to immerse themselves in nature no matter what the climate.
+Winter camping adventures can feel exhilarating for brave souls who love to immerse themselves in nature, no matter the climate.
 However, there’s no more significant challenge than winter camping in the pristine BWCA Wilderness.
 Unique tents for winter camping allow wood-burning stoves inside, which reduce condensation.